Stress in Spanish: Word stress categories

 All Spanish words can be classified into one of four groups based on the position of their stress.
 If the last syllable is stressed it falls into the aguda category.
-Aguda words generally end in a consonant other than n or s, or are a conjugated verb that ends in an accented, stressed vowel.
-If the stress falls on the second to last syllable, it is classified as a llana or grave.
+Aguda words generally end in a consonant other than n or s or are a conjugated verb that ends in an accented, stressed vowel.
+If the stress falls on the second-last syllable, it is classified as a llana or grave.
 Llanas typically are words that end in n, s, or a vowel.
 Any exceptions have a written accent.
-If the stress is placed on the third to last or the fourth to last syllable, they are categorized as esdrújulas or sobresdrújulas, respectively.
+Words with the stress placed on the third-last are categorized as esdrújulas, and those with stress on the fourth- or fifth-last syllable are called sobresdrújulas.
 In either of the last two categories, the stressed syllable must be accented to break the rules of the first two categories.
-No single Spanish word is classified as a sobresdrújula, only compound verbs like diciéndonosla (diciendo-nos-la; telling it to us).
+A "singular" Spanish word is never a sobresdrújula; this kind of stress occurs only in verbs with more than one pronominal suffix, such as diciéndonosla (diciendo + nos + la; "telling it to us") or llévesemelo (lleve + se + me + lo; "take it with you for me").

-While certain adverbs ending in -mente have accent marks before the third syllable, these are not considered sobresdrújula.
+While certain adverbs ending in -mente have accent marks before the third syllable, they are not considered sobresdrújula.
 Instead, adverbs in -mente are considered to have two stressed syllables, one in -mente and the other in the adjectival root.
 For example, lentamente 'slowly' is pronounced [ˈlentaˈmente].